Complementary Health Approaches

 - A preliminary study of massage for knee osteoarthritis pain showed that a 60-minute “dose” of Swedish massage therapy once a week worked well.
-This treatment schedule would be practical for use in future studies.

 - Two NIH-sponsored studies found that saw palmetto was no more effective than a placebo (pills containing only inactive substances) in relieving urinary tract symptoms associated with prostate enlargement in older men.
 One of these studies used doses of saw palmetto up to three times what men usually take.
 No harmful side effects of saw palmetto were identified in these studies.

 - Older people who participated in a 16-week tai chi program developed better immunity after receiving the shingles vaccine than those who received the same vaccine but participated in a health education program instead of tai chi.

 NIH has sponsored a number of studies of complementary health approaches for menopause symptoms: